verseles/Possession/README.md

 {
     use ImpersonatesUsers;

-    // Add your impersonation logic
+    // Add your possession logic
     public function canPossess()
     {
         return $this->is_admin; // Your admin check logic